pchristensenB/box-salesforce-uielements-demo/README.md

     * Production/Developer Org: https://cloud.box.com/Box-Apex-SDK
     * Sandbox Org: https://cloud.box.com/Box-Apex-SDK-Sandbox

+## VS Code setup
-7. Open the source from this repo in VS Code.
+1. Open the source from this repo in VS Code.
-8. In VS Code, use the cmd+shift+p shortcut and select SFDX: Authorize Org
+2. In VS Code, use the cmd+shift+p shortcut and select SFDX: Authorize Org
-9. Confirm you've successfully authorized your org by listing orgs and their associated status:
+3. Confirm you've successfully authorized your org by listing orgs and their associated status:
 ```
 sfdx force:org:list
 ```
-10. List the installed packaged for your org:
+4. List the installed packaged for your org:
 ```
 sfdx force:package:installed:list -u <username@domain.com>
 ```
-11. Locate the Box for Salesforce package and copy the PACKAGE ID and VERSION into a new dependencies json element of the sfdx-project.json located at the root project directory.
+Locate the Box for Salesforce package and copy the PACKAGE ID and VERSION into a new dependencies json element of the sfdx-project.json located at the root project directory.

 It should looks something like this:
 ```